The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 == Description ==

 This plugin enhances your WordPress experience with NGINX-on-cPanel (ea-nginx).
 Built for our Managed Server clients, we've open-sourced it so others can enjoy it too!

+With a heavy focus on the Apache + NGINX as Reverse Caching Proxy web stack, the plugin aims to help with Website Management, Performance and Security.

 We plan to add further features as clients & the community request it.

-Check the FAQ.
+**At the moment, TNC Toolbox:**

+- allows you to enable, disable and purge the NGINX User Cache
+- auto-purges the NGINX User Cache on post/page publish/update
+- alerts you if the plugin is activated but has not yet been configured
+- retains its configuration (API Token etc) when the plugin is updated

 == Frequently Asked Questions ==